Known For : Lake Naukuchiatal Boating, Naukuchiatal Bhimtal Lake

 Known For : Tungnath Temple Chandrashila Deoria Tal

-If spirituality is on your mind and on your itinerary as well, Tungnath is just your kind of place.
-It is an ancient holy town more than 1000 years old and is popular among pilgrims and devotees.
+Tungnath is an ancient holy town more than 1000 years old and is popular among pilgrims and devotees.
 It comprises of Alaknanda and Mandakini river valleys or 'Lord of Peaks' as they are referred to.
-Tungnath Temple dedicated to Lord Shiva situated here is one of the highest temples in the world and also highest among the five Panch Kedar temples located in the Tungnath mountain range.
+Tungnath Temple dedicated to Lord Shiva situated here is one of the highest temples in the world and also highest among the Panch Kedar temples.

 Best Time: April to November